michelangelodorado/script-bash-bigipsslcert/README.md

    ```bash
    chmod +x f5_certificate_script.sh
    ```
-4. Run the script and enter the credentials (assumptions is that credentials is the same for all BIG-IP devices in the inventory)
+4. Run the script and enter the credentials (assumption is that credentials is the same for all BIG-IP devices in the inventory)
    ```bash
    ./getdevicecert.sh
    ```